Paid Graduate Student Internship Opportunity

 As per Graduate Council policy, graduate students who will hold other positions must receive approval from their head Graduate Advisor to work more than 50% time (all positions combined).
 Students on fellowship must confirm that that the terms of their fellowship allow them to work 10 hours/week in the fall and spring semester.

-- PDLs may also have the opportunity to develop expertise in a specific thematic area or competency, such as oral or written communication, mentoring, leadership, time management, or to work in support of specific audiences, such as underrepresented minority students, international students, students with disabilities, or student parents.
+- Outreach: Work with faculty and departments; collaborate with campus partners; work in support of specific audiences, such as underrepresented minority students, international students, students with disabilities, or student parents.

 - Additional duties as assigned.